-- Your results in life are inversely proportional to how intimidated you are.
+Your results in life are inversely proportional to how intimidated you are.

-- It’s not what you say, but how you say it.
+It’s not what you say, but how you say it.
 In other words, if you enter any situation with courage and purpose, you stand a much better chance of getting a fair deal.
 If you go forth with your head hung low and a meek demeanor, the jackals of the world will rip you apart.

 Winning Through Intimidation teaches you how to avoid becoming prey for the jackals of the world.

 A Course in Miracles claims to be the direct word of Jesus dictated to the author.
 She says she wrote down what Jesus told her over the course of some number of years.

 A Course in Miracles is the one of the reasons I approach all human beings with love and respect.

 No matter what your religious beliefs are, the book does not violate or infringe upon them.
-This is probably the book that is most important to me, for it developed my relationship with people and the world.
+This is probably the book that is most important to me, because it developed my relationship with people and the world.

-I’ve read a number of body language books.
-Many of them are useful.
-This books stands out because it’s the first one to quantify the amount you can expect to make for reading body language.
+But this book stands out to me because it’s the first one to quantify the money you can expect to make from reading body language.
 It also gives the reliability of the “tell” based on the skill of the opponent doing it.
 This idea is incredible to me because it’s the only time I’ve seen the following expressed: lie detecting is an incomplete art rather than an iron clad science.

 If you understand the ideas from this book and play with them (not just in poker, but in your everyday life), then you’ll intuitively learn that situational context is just as important as content when it comes to lie detection.

-I also like that the book teaches you to read body language in the context of risk and negative feedback–-two things you absolutely need to get better.
+I also like that the book teaches you to read body language in the context of risk and negative feedback—two things you absolutely need to get better.

 Think and Grow Rich is the book that started my mind on the right path.
 I actually haven’t read this one in quite sometime, but every self-help book or website you read today has it’s origins in something from this book.

-The change won’t only be financial.
-It will also be in your physical, emotional and mental make up as well.
-You won’t just grow rich in your bank account but also in your life.
+The change won’t just be financial.
+It will also be in your physical, emotional and mental constitution.
+You won’t just grow rich in your bank account but more importantly, in your life.